 Our primary goal is to work alongside communities to improve availability of communal infrastructure and utilities.
 We also aim to support the community by facilitating access to adequate, safe and suitable housing for the most critical cases.

-- Implementing professional architectural plans that meet the specific needs of each family or community
+- Implementing professional architectural plans that meet the specific needs of each community or family.

-- Employing local labor teams to build low cost houses and community infrastructure
+- Employing local labor teams to build community infrastructure and low cost houses.

-- Facilitate the access to basic utilities such as water, drainage and electricity
+- Facilitating access to basic utilities such as water, sewage systems and electricity.

-- Assist in the legal process of land acquisition
+- Assisting in the legal process of land acquisition.

-- Provide technical advice on building practices and support on payment and debt management
+- Providing technical advice on building practices and support on payment and debt management.

 For more information, please contact firstname.lastname@example.org.